drug-design/course/docs/chapters/3d-qsar.md

 #### Pharmacophore Alignments
 *[Pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.

-When there is no common scaffold shared by all the molecules it is possible to select pairs of atoms based on a common pharmacophore (or on chemical similarity assumptions).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/pharmacophore-alignments-cbbaf34c'><i class='fa fa-play' aria-hidden='true'></i></button>When there is no common scaffold shared by all the molecules it is possible to select pairs of atoms based on a common pharmacophore (or on chemical similarity assumptions).
 The molecules below illustrate a situation where the alignment of the molecules is not straightforward however this can be done by superimposing their common pharmacophore consisting of a fluoro-phenyl, an amino group and a carboxyl moiety.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.